- It may make sense to continue working past age 62, so you can contribute more to your 401(k) and other retirement

 If you can delay Social Security beyond FRA, your Social Security benefits are boosted by 8% a year (over the amount at FRA) for every year you postpone receiving checks from your FRA to age 70.
 That's a powerful boost.

 If you're younger than FRA, and earn more than the limit, Social Security deducts $1 from your benefits for each $2 you earn above the threshold.
 In the year you reach FRA, $1 in benefits is deducted for every $3 you earn above a different limit.
-If you reach your FRA in 2018, the on your earnings is $44,360, but only earnings before the month you reach FRA are counted.
+After that, there are no earnings tests and no benefit reductions based on earned income.

 The "earnings" counted are what you make from your job and/or your net earnings from self-employment.
 These include bonuses, commissions, and vacation pay, because they're all based on employment, but do not include investments, pensions, and other retirement income, or veterans' or other government or military retirement benefits.

 The good news is that your Social Security benefits can actually ramp up as a result of your employment after you reach FRA, because they are calculated using your highest 35 years of earnings.
-If your earnings after FRA would replace any of your 35 highest-earnings years used to calculate your benefit, then the SSA will do a recalculation, and your monthly benefits will bump up accordingly.
+If your earnings after FRA would replace any of your 35 highest-earning years used to calculate your benefit, then the SSA will do a recalculation, and your monthly benefits will bump up accordingly.

 Health and medical